-Boarding Staff report these incidents to the Head of Boarding and record the incident on the End of Night Duty Report and any sanctions on iSAMS.
+Boarding Staff report these incidents to the Head of Boarding and record the incident on the End of Night Duty Report and on CPOMS.

 Contact Form Teacher or Parents

 Where a pupil's conduct does not improve or there is a significant issue, the Head of Boarding shares their concerns with the boarders' Form Teachers and parents. the Head of Boarding record this on CPOMS.